Twins vs. Giants Player Props Betting Odds

 Correa Stats

-- Carlos Correa has 34 hits with 10 doubles, a triple, six home runs, 22 walks and 24 RBI.
+- Carlos Correa has 36 hits with 11 doubles, a triple, six home runs and 22 walks.
+He has driven in 24 runs.

-- Correa brings a two-game streak with at least one hit into this contest.
-In his last five games he is batting .250 with a double, six walks and an RBI.
+- Correa has picked up at least one hit in three straight games.
+During his last five outings he is batting .333 with two doubles, six walks and an RBI.

 Correa Recent Games